Yes, it’s common to experience contractions before your water breaks; labor often starts with contractions alone.

 The Science Behind Why Some Women Experience Early Rupture Versus Late Rupture

-Researchers continue exploring why some women’s waters break early while others’ stay intact until delivery.
-Several factors influence this timing:
+Researchers continue exploring why some women’s waters break early while others’ stay intact until later in labor.
+Several factors may influence this timing:

 Understanding these nuances helps explain why birth experiences vary so much even among healthy pregnancies.